ropensci/tsbox/README.md

 ### List of Functions

 This is an overview of all the functions in tsbox.
-Planned functions are (in parentheses).
+Starred functions are easily generatable by the `ts_` function (see above).
+Planned functions are in parentheses.
 If you would add something else, or suggest different naming or conceptualization, please let me know.